 So resonating at the same frequency and focusing intention is love, even though you’re releasing the form.

-I would imagine that love in itself would be healing, even without the intention to change.
+Would imagine that love in itself would be healing, even without the intention to change.

 The goal of healing, then, is to come into resonance with the Self and ultimately to merge with the Self, which is wholeness.